 Novel Coronavirus 2019 (COVID-19) is a respiratory illness that can spread from person to person, mainly when they are in close contact with one another (less than six feet).
 When an infected person coughs or sneezes, this spreads respiratory droplets that can then infect another person nearby.
 It also may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose or possibly their eyes, but this is not thought to be the main way the virus spreads.
 Some recent studies also have suggested that COVID-19 may be spread by people who are not showing symptoms.

-90% of patients will have fever and 70% will have a dry cough.
-Some will have diarrhea although by itself this is not usually a sign of COVID-19.
+90% of COVID-19 patients will have a fever and 70% will have a dry cough.
+Some will have diarrhea, although by itself this is not usually a sign of COVID-19.
 Those who become acutely ill will experience shortness of breath.

 If you have difficulty breathing - call ahead to your nearest emergency room and let them know your symptoms and that you’re on your way.
 That will help them prepare for your arrival.

-Not everyone should be tested.
-Mercy offers an online screening tool to help direct you to the most appropriate follow-up care for your symptoms.
+Not everyone should be tested for COVID-19.
 If you are symptomatic, you should also stay home and away from others and take care of yourself as you would with other viruses.
-If you are experiencing worsening of symptoms, please contact your primary physician’s office.
+If you are experiencing worsening symptoms, please contact your primary physician’s office.

 If you are sick, to keep from spreading respiratory illness to others, you should: